 Mrs. Havlin is also a visiting tutor at the Institute of Professional Legal Studies at Queen’s University and a former Associate Lecturer in Law with the Open University.
-Whilst working part time as Certification Officer, she also serves as a Parades Commissioner for Northern Ireland, under appointment by the Secretary of State for Northern Ireland, an Independent Board Member of the Youth Justice Agency, under appointment by the Minister for Justice and is a legal member of RQIA, the Regulator of Health and Social Care in Northern Ireland.
+Whilst working part time as Certification Officer, she also serves as a Parades Commissioner for Northern Ireland, under appointment by the Secretary of State for Northern Ireland.

 Mrs. Havlin also carries out commissioned work as an independent complaints assessor and as an independent advisor in Public Policy and Regulatory Affairs.
 She holds professional qualifications in Investigative Practice from The Chartered Institute of Public Finance and Accountancy, in Policy Development from Boston College and in Regulation from the London School of Economics and Political Science.